General Lab Information

 image of students engaged in lab activity

 Scientists use many different types of detectors to “see” subatomic particles.
 In this session, students will learn about how some of those particle detectors work and see how a diffusion cloud chamber can help them discover subatomic particles all around us.
-They will then practice their particle detection skills by competing against each other in a game based on the Rutherford scattering experiment.
+Then, they’ll practice their particle detection skills by competing against each other in a game based on the Rutherford scattering experiment.

 Vocabulary: atom, subatomic particle, cloud chamber, Rutherford, detector